-After an MS in Electronic Engineering, I started my career as a circuit designer in Olivetti (Zincocelere division) and over 10 years, I held several positions of growing responsibility in the company.
-In the late 90s I was Director of Operations with responsibility over two production sites (quite sizeable: 800 workers).
+After obtaining an MS in electronic engineering, I started my career as a circuit designer in Olivetti (Zincocelere division) and for over 10 years, I held several positions of growing responsibility in the company.
+In the late 90s I was director of operations with responsibility for two production sites (quite sizeable: 800 workers).
 After a few years in the position, I decided that it was time to broaden my horizons and I enrolled in an international MBA (Chicago Booth).
 One of the best outcomes of a top university MBA is the remarkable network of friends that you meet and share experiences with.
-It turned out that one of my best friends at Chicago used to be one of the partners at Globalpraxis, and introduced me to the exciting world of consultancy.
+It turned out that one of my best friends at Chicago used to be one of the partners at Globalpraxis, and so I was introduced to the exciting world of consultancy.

-At Globalpraxis, I started as Senior Consultant, and quite quickly was promoted to Manager, Senior Manager, and Director; but more important than the career were the amazing and truly interesting colleagues I worked with.
-I must say that every project was a discovery platform, full of new fascinating concepts, innovative methodologies, and pregnant discussion among the project participants.
+At Globalpraxis, I started as senior consultant, and quite quickly was promoted to manager, senior manager, and director; but more important than the career were the amazing and truly interesting colleagues I worked with.
+I must say that every project was a discovery platform, full of new fascinating concepts, innovative methodologies, and interesting discussion among the project participants.
 As a result, my time at Globalpraxis turned out to be one of the most enriching of my career in terms of personal development and intellectual fulfillment.